carlosramosgallardo/bombmin/README.md

 ## What is MathsMine3?

-Mine fake MM3 for free, learn math as you play, and use your voice to shape the community and the world through votes and polls.
+Master Math, Mine MM3, and Shape the Future with PoV & PoA.

 ---